SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: Results and Discussion

 \subsection{Comparison with LLMs/MLLMs}

-We evaluated the state-of-the-art LLMs and MLLMs to address VRDU tasks using various mono- and multi-modal prompts across different model checkpoints based on various training approaches, comparing their performance and efficiency with the DAViD framework in Table~\ref{tab:llm_testing}.
-For close-source GPT-4o, two prompts were used: the text-only prompt $P_t: \{K, C\}$, where $K$ is the key text content and $C$ is the provided text content, and the text-vision prompt $P_{tv}: \{K, C, I\}$, where $I$ is the target form image.
-GPT-3.5 uses $P_t$ only and other open source MLLMs are used $P_{tv}$ to leverage text and vision information.
-GPT-4o with prompt $P_t$ outperforms GPT-3.5 using the same prompt, while with the multimodal prompt $P_{tv}$, GPT-4o achieves around a 13\% increase in F1 score.
-Other open-source MLLMs show an apparent gap between close GPT-series \footnote{ Appendix~\ref{app:llm_prompts} provides prompt details.
-Detailed LLM-based analysis are in Appendix~\ref{app:llm_analysis}and \ref{app:llm_case_study}}.
+We evaluated state-of-the-art LLMs and MLLMs on VRDU tasks using diverse mono- and multi-modal prompts across various training checkpoints, representing their performance and efficiency with the SynJAC framework (Table~\ref{tab:llm_testing}).
+For the proprietary GPT-4o, two prompts were tested: a text-only prompt $P_t: \{K, C\}$, where $K$ denotes key text and $C$ the provided content, and a multimodal prompt $P_{tv}: \{K, C, I\}$, with $I$ representing the target form image.
+GPT-3.5 utilized only $P_t$, while open-source MLLMs employed $P_{tv}$ to leverage both textual and visual modalities.
+GPT-4o with $P_t$ surpassed GPT-3.5, and achieved an F1 score improvement of approximately 13\% with $P_{tv}$.
+Open-source MLLMs showed a clear performance gap compared to the GPT series.
+Although LLMs/MLLMs operate in a zero-shot setting and are thus not directly comparable to few-shot frameworks, the substantial performance differences suggest the potential for integrating our plug-and-play agent to achieve efficient, high-performing domain-specific KIE.

-However, a significant gap remains between the results of DAViD tuned on the guidance set $\mathbb{D}_g$ and even the zero-shot setting DAViD-ZS.
-LLMs/MLLMs still struggle with VRDU under zero-shot scenarios, especially open-source MLLMs.
-In contrast, the DAViD demonstrates superior performance, suggesting that the proposed frameworks and domain adaptation techniques effectively distil knowledge from both LLMs and VLPMs.
-Furthermore, the performance of DAViD could be further enhanced by improving the quality of the synthetically annotated set $\mathbb{D}_n$ and incorporating more representative backbone architectures.
-We evaluated that of LLMs and MLLMs on a subset of the CORD dataset provided by LayoutLLM \citep{luo2024layoutllm}, and the results indicate that the performance of LLMs/MLLMs remains suboptimal for this task, as well as with less efficiency.